meowgle/MKernel/README.md

-then drop your code at the bottom and thats all this kernel is opensorce and you can fix bugs and more this is just experemental so not for serious use so not for a commercial use yet.
+then drop your code at the bottom and thats all this kernel is opensorce and you can fix bugs and more this is just experemental so not for serious use and not for a commercial use yet.